Cestunyu/cestunyu.github.io/_posts/2019-04-24-R1 Notes on Mahler's Symphony 5.md

 > The scherzo is the very devil of a movement.
 I see it is in for a peck of troubles!
 Conductors for the next fifty years will all take it too fast and make nonsense of it; and the public—oh, heavens, what are they to make of this chaos of which new worlds are forever being engendered?

-It is hard to know just how fast Mahler felt this music should go—it is marked “vigorously, not too fast”— and today his peculiar mixture of ländler (a nice country dance) and waltz (more upscale) seems neither chaotic nor nonsensical, although it is still provocative.
+It is hard to know just how fast Mahler felt this music should go—it is marked “vigorously, not too fast”— and today his peculiar mixture of ländler (a nice country dance) and waltz (more upscale) seems neither chaotic nor nonsensical, although it is still provocative.

 The whole is an ebullient dance of life, with moments of simple nostalgia, and, when the horns seem to call across mountain valleys, an almost childlike wonder.